Porto's Stone, Tile, and Port Wine: A Culture & History Guide

 On April 25, 1974, the Estado Novo dictatorship that had ruled Portugal since 1933 collapsed in a nearly bloodless military coup.
 The revolution began with red carnations placed in rifle barrels, and it transformed Portuguese society.

 Porto participated actively in these events.
-The Museu do Pão (Bread Museum) in nearby Seia has exhibits on post-revolutionary social changes, but in Porto itself, the legacy is more subtle - in the democratic institutions, the free press, the cultural openness that characterizes contemporary Portugal.
+The legacy is subtle now—in the democratic institutions, the free press, the cultural openness that characterizes contemporary Portugal—but it remains real.

 Contemporary Culture and Creative Porto